V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Introduction

+We realize this with \ourmodela -- a video-to-music generation method that generates \textit{\textbf{time-synchronized}} music from videos with separate timing and semantic controls -- all \textit{\textbf{without}} paired video–music data (zero-pair).
+Our key observation is that synchronization primarily depends on \textit{\textbf{when}} change occurs, rather than \textit{\textbf{what}} changes.
 In practice, video and music synchronization often corresponds to (sparse) moments of interest or events over time (\eg video events of dancing and scene transitions match music events like beats, instrumental and/or dynamic changes).
-We represent events over time as event \textit{\textbf{curves}} based on intra-modal similarity, creating structurally comparable temporal representations across video and music as shown in \figref{dynamic}.
+Concretely, we represent events over time as event \textit{\textbf{curves}} computed from intra-modal similarity in encoder feature spaces.
+The result is a representation that captures perceptually relevant change across video and music~( \figref{dynamic}).
 Crucially, our design decouples temporal structure from semantic and emotional grounding: event curves specify \textit{\textbf{when}} musical change should occur, while textual conditioning determines \textit{\textbf{how}} it should sound.
-Through lightweight fine-tuning of a pretrained T2M model with added music event curves, we enable test-time transfer by simply substituting video event curves at inference.
-For text conditioning, we extract visual captions from video and summarize them with an LLM to capture the mood~\cite{vibe}, achieving robust adaptation to diverse and complex scenes.\footnote{ Demos with fixed event-curves but varying text inputs are in the demo page. }
+The two are highly expressive in conjunction, though neither is sufficient alone.
+To do so, we lightly fine-tune a pretrained T2M model with added music event curves, enabling test-time transfer by simply substituting video event curves at inference.
+For text conditioning, we extract visual captions from video and summarize them with an LLM to capture the musical style and mood~\cite{vibe}, achieving robust adaptation to diverse and complex scenes.\footnote{ Demos with fixed event-curves but varying text inputs are in the supp. material. }